Best red wine picks for 2025

 Non alcoholic red wine

-Our choice of non alcoholic red wines:
+Here’s our choice of non alcoholic red wines:

 1. Clean Cabernet Sauvignon by Waterbrook

-Food pairing suggestion: barbecue dishes, cheese platters, hearty pasta dishes
+Food pairing suggestion: barbecue dishes, cheese platters, hearty pasta dishes.

 2. Zero Point Five Pinot Noir by Josef Leitz

-Food pairing suggestion: dark chocolate and desserts, vegetarian stews, charcuterie
+Food pairing suggestion: dark chocolate and desserts, vegetarian stews, charcuterie.

 3. 0% Red Blend by Giesen

-Food pairing suggestion: grilled meat, burgers, grilled vegetables
+Food pairing suggestion: grilled meat, burgers, grilled vegetables.

 Red wine food pairing essentials: the perfect matches